 Then there are the key elements which make up your site – for example, you might have a blog section to help you with some SEO objectives, or you may need a product catalogue that lists everything you have and their prices, images and so on.

 Various layouts are suitable for different things, so you may need to take a little time to get used to it.
-I think that what fits will depend heavily what you’re selling.
-Take for instance the sample site I setup.
-It was meant to sell tiny PC components, some as small as screws.
+I think that what fits will depend heavily on what you’re selling.
+For instance, if you’re selling a large range of tiny items a large-image layout will be a bit strange.

 Next, I discovered the joy of being able to create marketing campaigns through the Shopify dashboard.
 As someone who works on multiple platforms at a time, I certainly can see the beauty of having everything integrated in one place.